 Mortgage lenders are required to provide detailed information on the applications they receive and the loans they originate under the Home Mortgage Disclosure Act (HMDA).
-Enacted by Congress in 1975, HMDA data covers a broad set of depository and no depository financial institutions.
-Comparisons of the total amount of loan originations in the HMDA and industry sources indicate that around 90 percent of the mortgage lending activity is covered by the loan application registry.
+Enacted by Congress in 1975, HMDA data covers a broad set of depository and non- depository financial institutions.
+Comparisons of the total amount of loan originations in the HMDA and industry sources indicate that around 90 percent of the mortgage lending activity is covered in this database.
 Our coverage of HMDA data is from 1999 to 2007 to match the lobbying database.

 We collapse the data to MSA-lender level with 378 MSAs and almost 9000 lenders.
-Then, we construct our variables of interest: loan-to-income ratio at origination, loan securitization rates, mortgage loan growth rate, and the extent of lending activity by lobbying lenders at the MSA level.
+Then, we construct our variables of interest: loan-to-income ratio at origination, loan securitization rates, mortgage loan growth rate, and the extent of activity by lobbying lenders at the MSA level.